MaxWenzel/frameworks/README.md

 ## Architecture Support

+- [Moduliths](https://github.com/moduliths/moduliths): building modular, monolithic applications using Spring Boot
+- [Structurizr ](https://structurizr.com/): builds upon "diagrams as code", allowing you to create multiple diagrams from a single model, using a number of tools and programming languages.
+- [xMolecules](https://github.com/xmolecules): architectural abstractions in code.
+- [jMolecules](https://github.com/xmolecules/jmolecules): Libraries to help developers express architectural abstractions in Java code
+- [Swabbie](https://github.com/spinnaker/swabbie): automates the cleanup of unused resources such as EBS Volumes and Images.
+As a Janitor Monkey replacement, it can also be extended to clean up a variety of resource types.

+### Test

 - [ArchUnit](https://www.archunit.org/): a free, simple and extensible library for checking the architecture of your Java code using any plain Java unit test framework.
 - [JDepend](https://github.com/clarkware/jdepend): package dependency analyzer that generates design quality metrics.
-- [Moduliths](https://github.com/moduliths/moduliths): building modular, monolithic applications using Spring Boot
 - [jQAssistant ](https://jqassistant.org/): a QA tool, which allows the definition and validation of project specific rules on a structural level.
 It is built upon the graph database Neo4j and can easily be plugged into the build process to automate detection of constraint violations and generate reports about user defined concepts and metrics.

-- [Structurizr ](https://structurizr.com/): builds upon "diagrams as code", allowing you to create multiple diagrams from a single model, using a number of tools and programming languages.
-- [xMolecules](https://github.com/xmolecules): architectural abstractions in code.
-- [jMolecules](https://github.com/xmolecules/jmolecules): Libraries to help developers express architectural abstractions in Java code
+### Chaos

+- [Chaos Toolkit](https://chaostoolkit.org/): a Chaos Engineering toolkit for Developers
-- [Simian Army](https://github.com/Netflix/SimianArmy): Tools for keeping your cloud operating in top form.
+- - [Simian Army](https://github.com/Netflix/SimianArmy): Tools for keeping your cloud operating in top form.
 Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
 - [Chaos Monkey](https://github.com/netflix/chaosmonkey): Chaos Monkey is a resiliency tool that helps applications tolerate random instance failures.
-- [Swabbie](https://github.com/spinnaker/swabbie): automates the cleanup of unused resources such as EBS Volumes and Images.
-As a Janitor Monkey replacement, it can also be extended to clean up a variety of resource types.
+- [Gremlin](https://www.gremlin.com/): build resilience to failure, maintain customer trust, and improve incident response with Gremlin’s Chaos Engineering platform.

 ## Cloud Support